 In the future we plan to offer resources, articles, social media encouragement, email training, parent curriculum, a forum for parents to interact with each other, videos, and numerous other tools for every member of the family.

 It will take time, but the more of you that help us, the better it will be.
 Please subscribe to this podcast and share our episodes.
 Like and follow us on social media and share your favorite posts.
 You can also rate and review us.
-And you can support us with your prayers before God, emails to TeamTLP, and finances on Patreon.
+And you can support us with your prayers before God, emails to TeamTLP, and finances on PayPal.

 You are part of the Genesis Family of TLP.
 You’re on the leading edge of a ministry that God is raising up to equip families to not only survive, but also thrive in this dark world.
 I thank our friend, John for putting that goal into such eloquent terms.